I attended a job interview as a research officer for a scholarly publisher more than ten years ago.

 1. What is copyediting?

-Copyediting is the act of reviewing, checking and fixing publication styles, formatting and accuracy of publications.
+Copyediting is the act of reviewing, checking and fixing publication styles, sentence structure, formatting and accuracy of publications.

 The copyediting process begins at the onset of production (publication) concurrently with typesetting and proofreading cycles.

 Copyediting is done to ascertain that a book, a journal manuscript or other publication types are published with high quality and comply with the standard, formatting and style.